+Financial Itabilities

-Financial liabilities Financial liabilities are recognised at fair value when the Shire becomes a party to the contractual provisions to the instrument,
+Financial liabilities are recognised at fair value when the Shire becomes a party to the contractual provisions to the Institutient.

-Non-derivative financial labilities (excluding financial guarantees) are subsequently measured at amorfined cost.
+Non-derivative financial Rabilities (excluding financial guarantees) are subsequently measured at amortised cost.
 Gains or losses are recognised in profit or loss.

-Financial šabities are derecognised where the related obligations are discharged, cancelled or expired.
-The difference between the carrying amount of the financial liability extinguished or transferred to another party and the fair value of the consideration paid, including the transfer of non-cash assets or labilities assumed, is recognised in profit or loss.
+Pinancial liabilities are derecognised where the related obligations are discharged, canaziled or expired.
+The difference between the sampling amount of the financial liability estinguiahed or transferred to another party and the fair value of the consideration paid, including the transfer of non-task assets or liabilities assumed, to recognised in profit or loss

+Borrowing costs

-Borrowing costs Borrowing costs are recognised as an expense when incurred except where they are directly attributistic to the acquisition, construction or production of a qualifying asset.
-Where this is the case, they are capitalised as part of the cost of the particular asset until such time as the asset is substantially ready for its intended use or sate.
+Borrowing costs are recognised as an expense when incurred except where they are directly altibulative to the augusticin, construction or production of a qualifying areast.
+Where this is the case, they are capitalised as part of the cost of the particular areast until such time as the asset is substantially ready for its intended use or sale information regarding exposure to risk can be found at Note 26.